Is Sex Binary if Sexual Reproduction Is Binary?

 Also see In Humans, Sex is binary and immutable.

-3. The production of gametes does not sufficiently describe sex biology in animals, nor is it the definition of a woman or a man … The bottom line is that while animal gametes can be described as binary (of two distinct kinds), the physiological systems, behaviors and individuals that produce them are not.
+3. The production of gametes does not sufficiently describe sex biology in animals, nor is it the definition of a woman or a man.

 1. Chromosomal (XX, XY, XXY …)